-City provides program and program is currently being Program is required by Code, ordinance, resolution or Community and adds to their quality of life offered by other private businesses not within City policy OR to fulfill franchise or contractual agreement limits
+City provides program and program is currently being Program is required by Code, ordinance, resolution or policy OR to fulfill franchise or contractual agreement

 Loss Prevention: The Street Department has been to protect property from possible loss through during spring the.
-STREET MAINTENANCE Collaboration/Innovation: Being in the Operations Division of Public Works, the Streets Department has a primary Maintenance and community cleanup function in supporting "spring cleanup".
+Collaboration/Innovation: Being in the Operations Division of Public Works, the Streets Department has a primary Maintenance and community cleanup function in supporting "spring cleanup".
 Working collaboratively with other governmental agencies, departments and Recycle Utah, the Department has helped create efficiencies in recycling and reduced landfill waste.
 An example of this is the program revamp of the spring clean-up program to a once a month spring, summer, fall event sponsored by Recycle Utah rather than a more costly once a year program.
 Option: Same LOS.

-STREET The consequences of lowering the funding for this program include: reduced preventative maintenance, potential flooding, impacts to MAINTENANCE downstream water quality, impacts on the look, feel and cleanliness of Park City, and possible effects on the solid waste contract for Main Street.
+STREET MAINTENANCE The consequences of lowering the funding for this program include: reduced preventative maintenance, potential flooding, impacts to downstream water quality, impacts on the look, feel and cleanliness of Park City, and possible effects on the solid waste contract for Main Street.
 Proposed LOS: Same LOS.